fboiardi/Pneumonia-DL-CAD/README.md

 <p align="center"><em>Right mid/lower zone pneumonia localisation</em></p>

 ## Scripts
-1. `background_process.py` : Defines a `CXR_Processor` class for preprocessing CXRs.
+- `background_process.py` : Defines a `CXR_Processor` class for preprocessing CXRs.
 This includes cropping around the trunk region, enhancing contrast, removing background noise, and exporting both the processed images and a log of any failed processing attempts.
 Supports multiple image formats (e.g., JPG, PNG, DICOM).

-2. `background_labeller.py` : Uses a locally deployed LLM (`DeepSeek-R1-Distill-Llama-8B`) to analyse MIMIC-CXR radiology reports, labelling pneumonia presence (positive, negative, or uncertain) and extracting positional information.
+- `background_labeller.py` : Uses a locally deployed LLM (`DeepSeek-R1-Distill-Llama-8B`) to analyse MIMIC-CXR radiology reports, labelling pneumonia presence (positive, negative, or uncertain) and extracting positional information.
 Requires a Hugging Face token and assumes GPU availability.

+- `background_train.py` : Trains a convolutional neural network (`DenseNet-121`) to classify pneumonia presence from CXRs using the MIMIC-CXR and VinDr-CXR datasets.
+Incorporates data augmentation, transfer learning, early stopping, and checkpointing based on validation recall.

 ## Usage
 These scripts have been designed to run in the background.
 For Unix systems: